Unifying Overwolf's products under a shared Design System foundation

 DISCOVERY

 Before making any changes, I reviewed Material Design, Atlassian, Polaris, Fluent, Carbon, eBay Playbook, Ant Design, Vibe, and the W3C token standards.
-My central question was how to build a system that could serve multiple products without becoming overly rigid or overly fragmented.
+My central question was how to build a system that could serve multiple products without becoming either overly rigid or overly fragmented.

 The hybrid marketing and product context that reshaped the architecture